 If you don't brunch with a mimosa, then you're probably brunching with a Bloody Mary.
 This is the one cocktail that everyone has expertise in from making at some point.
 While there really is no right or wrong way to make Bloody Marys, you do need some sort of tomato juice and vodka to technically make it a Mary.

-If you sub in blanco tequila, it becomes Bloody Maria, and adding Kentucky bourbon turns it into a Bloody Molly.
-Either way you enjoy it, this classic drink is a staple for hangover mornings where the hair of the dog is totally necessary.
+If you sub in Blanco tequila, it becomes Bloody Maria and adding Kentucky bourbon turns it into a Bloody Molly.
+Either way, you enjoy it, this classic drink is a staple for hangover mornings where the hair of the dog is totally necessary.

 The rest of the fixings are up to you.
 Horseradish, fresh lime juice, hot sauce, and all the tiny foods you can put on a toothpick make this cocktail a hit.
 Rather than relying on a recipe when hosting brunch, set up a Bloody Mary bar with all the fixings and get the party started.

 Is the sun shining?
 It's margarita time!
 Nothing says summer like sipping on a frosty marg with chips and queso for the table.
-While you could go all out and through in some spicy jalapeños and maybe add some sweet mango, you really don't need a recipe when it comes to a margarita - especially when using a pre-made mix.
+While you could go all out and throw in some spicy jalapeños and maybe add some sweet mango, you really don't need a recipe when it comes to a margarita - especially when using a pre-made mix.

 Pour tequila in a glass until it looks about right - we're not judging - then top off with the mix.
 For the best cocktail experience though, you can skip the mix and use pineapple juice, or another kind of citrus juice.
-When it comes to tequila drinks, you should compliment the complex flavor, not mask it!
+When it comes to tequila drinks, you should complement the complex flavor, not mask it!